 What sort of photography do you most enjoy?

 Anything to do with weather!
 Landscapes and photo journalistic type stuff as well.
-Enjoy dabbling in a bit of food photography too lately.

 Favourite places you’ve visited?